Will the Bucks cover the spread vs. the Knicks? Promo Codes, Betting Trends, Records ATS

 Bucks Betting Records & Stats

-- Milwaukee and its opponents have gone over 241.5 combined points in 14 of 28 games this season.
+- In 14 games this season, Milwaukee and its opponents have gone over 241.5 combined points.

-- Milwaukee's outings this year have an average total of 243.5, 2.0 more points than this matchup's over/under.
+- Milwaukee's contests this year have an average total of 243.4, 1.9 more points than this game's over/under.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!